 “Her focus and poise resulted in a performance of lithe vitality, detailed and assured.”

-Stephanie Childress is making her mark as a conductor of remarkable skill and has been likened to “other notable young conductors of the past such as Sir John Eliot Gardiner and Sir Simon Rattle” (Varsity).
-Her musicianship and command of a broad scope of repertoire have led to engagements with symphony orchestras and opera houses across the international stage.
+Conductor Stephanie Childress is making her mark as a musician of remarkable skill who has been likened to “other notable young conductors of the past such as Sir John Eliot Gardiner and Sir Simon Rattle” (Varsity).
+Her musicianship has led to engagements with major symphony orchestras and opera houses across the international stage.